Have you ever found yourself in a situation of trying to find the email address associated with any domain?

 You can further click on sources to see the origin of the email.
-This is useful to check the credibility of the information, as sometimes it can give bogus or non-existent email address.
+This is useful to check the credibility of the information, as sometimes it can give a bogus or non-existent email addresses.

-You can see from the above screenshot, how Email Hunter have picked the email address from various sources.
-As an end user, I find this service to be of great use, as at times its pain to find the email address of a blog or a website.
+You can see from the above screenshot, how Email Hunter has picked the email address from various sources.
+As an end user, I find this service to be of great use, as at times it’s pain to find the email address of a blog or a website.

 Bulk email search: